 - 3 large salad tomatoes

-- the juice of 2 lemons (I like my Tabbouli to be very citrusy.
+- the juice of 2 lemons (I like my Tabouli to be very, very citrusy.
 If you don’t, halve the amount)

 - 2 tablespoons of olive oil (you can use up to 5 tablespoons but we’re watching our weight)